 The steps before this one will have led you to a better understanding of the content that you’re creating, your audience, and the urgency at which you need the content created.
 Setting a firm deadline and budget will help you stay within the constraints of your current market strategy, and will make it easier for you to judge your marketing success later on.

 This final step is what’s going to make your process easier later on.
-Once you’ve completed your first video production brief, create a template that you can use in the future.
+Once you’ve completed your first video production brief, use it as a video brief template that you can use in the future.
 Your template doesn’t have to be complex, it just needs to follow the major questions listed above.

 Your template can also be used throughout the marketing department for new marketing efforts, reducing administrative time and — most importantly — making your marketing more consistent and coherent.
 As an example, you might include in your template three core types of demographic that your marketing team is focusing on.
 From then on, each new marketing effort will focus on one of these specific demographics.

 After You’ve Written Your Creative Brief

 Once your creative brief has been written, you can turn it over to your video production company and your video production company will do their best to follow it.
 Your company may also be able to give you some advice regarding your creative brief, and may help you improve it.

 A creative brief may need to have some adjustments made if the creative media doesn’t come out the way that it was expected.
 As an example, you might find that your core message was too complex, or that your audience demographics were too broad (or too restrictive).
 Your creative brief can be adjusted on-the-fly; what’s most important is that it exists as a baseline for the project.

 A video production creative brief may sound complex, but it’s an important part of the process.
 Your creative brief doesn’t necessarily need to be lengthy, but it does need to be detailed.
 It’s worth it to take some time to go over each step and consult with your marketing department.